The Micro-Dairy Dollar Advantage

 If you want to sell your raw milk you can get started with a new bucket milking system for $1500 or less and a household refrigerator.
 There are complete and approved pasteurization and bottling systems that can be purchased for less than $15,000.
 A little 40 gallon bulk tank, which does a much better job with the milk than jars in a refrigerator, costs around $4700.
 Figure cows at $1000 each.
 Start-up costs can range between $5500 and $50,000 for a four cow micro dairy depending on how luxurious you want your farm to be.

-On average it takes three average families (the average family size in Vermont is three people) to utilize one gallon of daily milk production assuming the average consumer buys a gallon of milk every three days.
-Of course there are exceptions, more or less.
+On average, it takes three families (the average family size in Vermont is three people) to utilize one gallon of daily milk production (assuming the average consumer buys a gallon of milk every three days).

-Assuming the average micro dairy milks four cows and produces 20 gallons of milk per day enough for 60 average families or 180 people.
-600,000 (rough population of VT) divided by 180 = 3333.33 micro dairy farms.
+Assuming the average micro-dairy milks four cows and produces 20 gallons of milk per day, this is enough for 60 average families or 180 people.
+600,000 (rough population of VT) divided by 180 = 3333.33 micro-dairies to provide for the population of Vermont.

-In theory this model could support over 3000 micro dairy farms in Vermont.
-However realistically I’d say Vermont can support 1000 Micro dairy farms very easily.
+In theory, this model supports over 3000 micro-dairy farms in Vermont.
+This number may seem a little high, and realistically I’d say Vermont can support 1,000 Micro dairy farms very easily.

-1000 micro-dairy farms in Vermont (by the numbers Vermont could support 3000 micro dairies) each producing 6000 gallons of milk per year and selling their milk from the farm at $7 per gallon would generate $42,000,000 in gross sales for the state.
-Approximately 1/2 of that (or 21,000,000) would go to cost of production and support hundreds of small (new) dairy support businesses throughout Vermont.
-The other half would go into the farmer’s pockets.
+So: If we had 1,000 micro-dairy farms in Vermont, each producing 6,000 gallons of milk per year and selling their milk from the farm at $7 per gallon would generate $42,000,000 in gross sales for the state.
+Approximately 1/2 of that (or $21,000,000) would go to cost of production and support hundreds of small (new) dairy businesses throughout Vermont.
+The other half would go straight into the farmer’s pockets.

-And these micro-dairies will be scaled such that they will easily becomes valuable assets to the communities where they are located.
-No noise, pollution, manure run-off etc.
+Plus, the great thing about micro-dairies is that they can be scaled in such a way that they easily become valuable assets to the communities in which they are located.
+No noise, pollution, manure run-off etc. No trucks barrelling up and down the dirt roads.

-Happy cows, happy farmers and happy neighbors and a real working landscape.
+Which means happy cows, happy farmers and happy neighbors, all enjoying the benefits of a real working landscape.